Get Uncomfortable With Lupus Nephritis

 testing AT LEAST EVERY 3 MONTHS

-to help your doctor closely monitor
+if you have lupus nephritis to help your doctor closely monitor

 your kidney health